farhadkpx/DEND-Data-Engneering-Nano-Degree-/README.md

 ##  DEND-Data-Engneering-Nano-Degree

-#### This repository will contain all my DEND project flies, template-files and all needed final project submission files.
+#### This repository will contain all my DEND project files, template-files and all needed codes for final project submissions.